 In addition to these drivers, some initial judgements and assumptions were required in the design and build of IBL's ECL methodology, which are not considered to have a material impact.
-This includes the use of income recognition effective interest rates (EIRs) and used as the discount factor in the ECL calculation as well as the use of contractual maturity to assess behavioural lives.
+This includes the use of income recognition effective interest rates (EIRs) that are calculated under IAS 39 and used as the discount factor in the ECL calculation as well as the use of contractual maturity to assess behavioural lives.
 In addition where we have experienced limitations on the availability of probability of default origination data for the historic book, a portfolio average has been used in some instances.